predixdesignsystem/px-widths-responsive-design/README.md

-# Widths Responsive
+# px-widths-responsive-design

-The Predix UI Widths Responsive module is an extension of the default [px-widths-design](https://github.com/PredixDev/px-widths-design) module and provides breakpoint-based classes for widths on elements.
+The Predix UI Widths Responsive module is an extension of the default [`px-widths-design`](https://github.com/PredixDev/px-widths-design) module and provides breakpoint-based classes for widths on elements.
 This module is a fork of inuitcss' [widths-responsive](https://github.com/inuitcss/trumps.widths-responsive) module.

-The Widths Responsive module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) to generate prefixed breakpoint-based classes.
+The `px-widths-responsive-design` module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) to generate prefixed breakpoint-based classes.
 If you are using inuitcss’ default breakpoints, you will be given classes like `u-1/4-lap-and-up`, or `u-1-of-2-desk`, etc.

-Widths Responsive will inherit the same settings used for the Widths module (i.e. namespaces and fraction vs. spoken-word format).
+`Px-widths-responsive-design` will inherit the same settings used for the `px-widths-design` module (i.e. namespaces and fraction vs. spoken-word format).

 Based on the breakpoints defined in the `$breakpoints` Sass list, then widths determined by classes in your markup will be triggered.